-- Liver biochemistry: A raised serum AST or ALT, which can sometimes be very high, precedes the jaundice.
-In the icteric stage the serum bilirubin reflects the level of jaundice. - Haematological tests There is leucopenia with a relative lymphocytosis. - The erythrocyte sedimentation rate (ESR) is raised. - Viral markers: antibodies to HAV IgG antibodies are common in the general population over the age of 50 years, but an anti-HAV IgM means an acute infection. - Immune electron microscopic identification of the virus in fecal specimens and isolation of the virus in cell cultures remain research tools.
+- WBCs • Haematological tests There is leucopenia with a relative lymphocytosis.
+Due to viral infection -> Bone marrow produces lymphocytes more than other types of cells The erythrocyte sedimentation rate (ESR) is raised.
+Previous long term infection/immune Viral markers: antibodies to HAV IgG antibodies are common in the general population over the age of 50 years, but an anti-HAV IgM means an acute infection. • Immune electron microscopic identification of the virus in fecal specimens and isolation of the virus in - cell cultures remain research tools.